The "common" ash

-The ash (fraxinus exelsior) is a deciduous tree species native to Europe.
+The ash tree (Fraxinus exelsior) is a deciduous tree species native to Europe.
 Ash trees can reach a height of 40 meters and are therefore among the tallest deciduous trees in Europe.
-However, the proportion of ash in our forests is only about 1%.
+However, ash trees only make up about 1% of our forests.

 The ash tree is known for its dense foliage.
-The bark is smooth when young, but develops a rustic, cracked appearance as it ages.
+The bark is smooth when young, but develops a rustic, cracked appearance with age.

-Ash trees can grow up to 40 metres tall under good conditions, but when standing alone in gardens or meadows they usually only grow to around 20 metres.
-They usually reach an age of 250 years - as long as they remain healthy.
+Ash trees can grow to 40 meters tall under good conditions, but when growing freely in gardens or meadows, they usually only reach around 20 meters.
+They typically live to be 250 years old – as long as they remain healthy.

-Currently, Europe's ash populations are threatened by a fungus (Hymenoscyphus fraxineus) and are causing many ash populations to be dramatically decimated.
+Currently, ash tree populations in Europe are threatened by a fungus (Hymenoscyphus fraxineus), leading to the dramatic decline of many ash stands.
 Often, felling is the only solution.

-The ash tree prefers moist, nutrient-rich locations and can be found in deciduous or mixed forests as well as in isolated positions.
+The ash tree prefers, among other things, moist, nutrient-rich locations and can be found in deciduous or mixed forests as well as in solitary positions.

-The ash tree has a high ecological benefit.
-It provides food and habitat for a variety of animals.
-Furthermore, its sinker root system makes a massive contribution to soil stability.
+The ash tree has significant ecological benefits.
+It provides food and habitat for a wide variety of animals.
+Furthermore, its taproot system contributes significantly to soil stability.

 - Narrow-leaved ash (Fraxinus angustifolia)